ajsmth/rn-tools/packages/navigation/readme.md

 ## Components

-The `Navigator` components in the previous examples are convenience wrappers around other lower level `Stack` and `Tabs` components.
-This section will briefly cover each of the underlying components so that you can build your own wrappers if needed
+The `Navigator` components in the previous examples are fairly straightforward wrappers around other lower level `Stack` and `Tabs` components.

+If you need to customize behaviour, design a component API you prefer to use, or just enjoy writing your own components, you can use these implementations as a reference to build your own.

 ### Stack